seeq12/AFProbe/README.md

 ## Build

-First we need to get the dependencies.
-This is done by running the following command in the root of the project:
+First we may need to get the dependencies.
+This step is only needed if your IDE is not getting them automatically.
+This can be done by running the following command in the root of the project:
 ```commandline
 nuget install packages.config -o packages
 ```